NanoComp/meep/doc/docs/Python_User_Interface.md

 —
 Return the current simulation time in simulation time units (e.g. during a run function).
 This is not the wall-clock time.

-Occasionally, e.g. for termination conditions of the form *time* &lt; *T*?, it is desirable to round the time to single precision in order to avoid small differences in roundoff error from making your results different by one timestep from machine to machine (a difference much bigger than roundoff error); in this case you can call `Simulation.round_time()` instead, which returns the time rounded to single precision.
+Occasionally, e.g. for termination conditions of the form $time < T?$, it is desirable to round the time to single precision in order to avoid small differences in roundoff error from making your results different by one timestep from machine to machine (a difference much bigger than roundoff error); in this case you can call `Simulation.round_time()` instead, which returns the time rounded to single precision.

 **`Simulation.print_times()`**
 —